apollographql/federation-hotchocolate/README.md

 You can use the `@contact` directive to add your team's contact information to a subgraph schema.
 This information is displayed in Studio, which helps *other* teams know who to contact for assistance with the subgraph.
 See [documentation](https://www.apollographql.com/docs/graphos/graphs/federated-graphs/#contact-info-for-subgraphs) for details.

-We can apply `[Contact]` attribute on a custom schema.
-You then need to include `@contact` directive definition and pass your custom schema to the `AddApolloFederationV2` extension.
+We need to apply `[Contact]` attribute on a schema.
+You can either apply `[Contact]` attribute on a custom schema and pass your custom schema to the `AddApolloFederationV2` extension.

 ```csharp
 [Contact("MyTeamName", "https://myteam.slack.com/archives/teams-chat-room-url", "send urgent issues to [#oncall](https://yourteam.slack.com/archives/oncall)")]